tmdc-io/typesense-operator/README.md

 results, it formulates an action plan for the next reconciliation loop.
 This process is detailed in the following section:

 ### Problem 2: Recovering a cluster that has lost quorum

+During configuration changes, we cannot switch directly from the old configuration to the next, because conflicting majorities could arise.
+When that happens, no leader can be elected and eventually raft declares the whole cluster as unavailable which leaves it in a hot loop.
+One way to solve it, is to force the cluster downgrade to a single instance cluster and then gradually introduce new nodes (by scaling up the `StatefulSet`).
+With that approach we avoid the need of manual intervention in order to recover a cluster that has lost quorum.

 **Left Path:**